Horse Book Club Questions and Discussion Guide

 3 Books Like Horse

 We got some some other discussion guides with books that reach back in time to our legacy of slavery.
-Here they are: The Invention of Wings discussion guide (Sue Monk Kidd), Let Us Descend (Jesmyn Ward), and The Revisioners discussion guide (Margaret Wilkerton Sexton).
+Here they are: The Invention of Wings discussion guide (Sue Monk Kidd), Let Us Descend (Jesmyn Ward), The Revisioners discussion guide (Margaret Wilkerton Sexton), and James (Percival Everett).
 And for more strong African American characters, try our The Heaven and Earth Grocery Store discussion guide.

 The Underground Railroad, Colson Whitehead